Current as of August 2020 | Download print version (in PDF)

 - Microfinance NGOs Act (Republic Act 10693), November 2015 and its Implementing Rules and Regulation, August 2016; BIR Revenue Regulation 3-2017 Implementing the Tax Provision of RA 10693; SEC Memorandum Circular No. 2, series of 2006 (Microfinancing)

-Under the Corporation Code, a non-stock corporation may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civil service, or similar purposes, such as trade, industry, agriculture and similar chambers, or any combination thereof (Corporation Code Section 88).
+Under the Revised Corporation Code, a non-stock corporation may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civil service, or similar purposes, such as trade, industry, agriculture and similar chambers, or any combination thereof (Revised Corporation Code Section 87).
 By definition:

 - No part of the income of non-stock corporations shall be distributed as dividends to their members, trustees, or officers; and

-- Any profit incidental to their operations shall be used in furtherance of their purpose or purposes (Corporation Code Section 87).
+- Any profit incidental to their operations shall, whenever necessary or proper, be used in furtherance of their purpose or purposes (Revised Corporation Code Section 86).

 A non-stock corporation may use the word “foundation” in its corporate name, provided that it: